JupiterLikeThePlanet/yellowBird/README.old.md

 ## SETUP
 - git clone <URL_OF_REPOSITORY>
-- ensure node and npm are installed.
+- ensure node and npm are installed and up to date.
 Check in terminal using 'node -v' and 'npm -v" respectively.
-If neither is installed
+If neither is installed or is out of date run: sudo apt-get install nodejs npm install npm@latest || npm install -g npm@latest

 - npm install
 - npm start